pivotal/docs-tap/scc/config-deploy-multi-env.hbs.md

 and commit them to a Git repository, FluxCD watches the Git repository and applies the package to your runtimes.

-## <a id="prerecs"></a> Prerequisites
+## <a id="prerecs"></a> Feature limits

+To configure and deploy to multiple environments with custom parameters, ensure that your supply chains are compatible with the feature limits.

-This feature is in alpha and has the following limits: Only the Out of the Box Basic Supply Chain package is supported.
-The Testing and Scanning supply chains are not supported.
-Only workloads of type server are supported.
-Innerloop development is not supported.
-Azure GitOps repositories are not supported.
+This feature is in alpha and has the following limits:

+- Only the Out of the Box Basic Supply Chain package is supported.
+- The Testing and Scanning supply chains are not supported.
+- Only workloads of type server are supported.
+- Innerloop development is not supported.
+- Azure GitOps repositories are not supported.

 ## <a id="using-carvel"></a> Using Carvel packages